WebAssembly/component-model/design/mvp/WIT.md

 }
 ```

-Kebab names cannot overlap and must be unique, even between imports and exports.
+Each name must be case-insensitively unique in the scope in which it is
+declared.
+In the case of worlds, all imported names are in the same scope,
+but separate from all the export names, and thus the same name can *not* be
-IDs, however, can be both imported and exported.
-The same interface cannot be
+imported twice, but *can* be both imported and exported.
-explicitly imported or exported twice.

 [Plain Name]: Explainer.md#import-and-export-definitions